Overview

 Day 1: (Mar 28) Tokyo Participants arrive and settle into our hotel, in the heart of Ginza, Tokyo’s foremost shopping district and perfect for sensational nighttime photography, with its blaze of neon-lit facades.
 Meet with Christopher in the evening for orientation, then a welcome dinner.
 Overnight in Tokyo.

-Day 5: (Apr 1) Shinkansen & Kyoto This morning we’ll journey to Shizuoka and catch the Shinkansen “bullet train” to Kyoto, the ancient Imperial capital, boasting more than 1,600 temples!
-After checking into our hotel, we’ll spend the balance of the afternoon visiting the mountainside Kiyomizua-dera temple for golden hour photography (the temple closes at 6pm, just before our April sunset).
-Strolling to and from the temple via the narrow streets of the historic, albeit crowded, Ninenzaka area offers a smorgasbord of sensational images, with women in traditional kimonos, wooden shops adorned with lanterns, and even rickshaws!
+Day 5: (Apr 1) Shinkansen & Kyoto This morning, we’ll journey to Shizuoka to catch the Shinkansen “bullet train” to Kyoto, the ancient Imperial capital, boasting more than 1,600 temples.
+After a minivan transfer to our hotel, we’ll lunch, then spend the balance of the afternoon walking the Philosopher’s Path and visiting the Silver Pagoda.
+We’ll then transfer to Maruyama Park to photograph the many ladies in kimonos or wedding gowns who gather under the cherry blossoms and/or stroll the cobbled lanes of the nearby historic Ninenzaka district.
 [NOTE: Today, your luggage will be transferred to Kyoto by bus, arriving the following day.
-You will need to bring a day pack for the train journey and overnight.]
-Overnight in Kyoto.
+You will need to bring a day pack for the train journey and overnight.]Overnight in Kyoto.

-Day 7: (Apr 3) Kyoto Up very early again today to beat the crowds to Fushimi-Inari shrine, renowned for its 10,000 vermilion tori gates snaking up the mountainside.
-We’ll then have a portrait session with a maiko (an apprentice geisha) in Maruyama Park.
-This evening, we’ll head to the lantern-lit Gion district to photograph geishas scurrying to their club and restaurant appointments.
-We close the day with a traditional Japanese dinner attended by a geisha.
+Day 7: (Apr 3) Kyoto Up very early again for a 6am departure to beat the crowds to Fushimi-Inari shrine, renowned for its 10,000 vermilion tori gates snaking up the mountainside.
+We’ll return to the hotel for breakfast and a short break before heading to the Ozanaki district for lunch, followed by a portrait session with a maiko (an apprentice geisha) in Heishan Shrine garden.
+The balance of the afternoon is free.
+This evening, we may head to the lantern-lit Gion district to photograph geishas scurrying to their club and restaurant appointments.
+We close the day with a traditional Japanese dinner attended by a maiko.
 Overnight in Kyoto.

-Day 8: (Apr 4) Seki & TakayamaDeparting Kyoto early this morning, we’ll head northeast to Seki, Japan’s capital of samurai sword manufacture.
+Day 8: (Apr 4) Seki & Matsumoto “Crow Castle”Departing Kyoto early this morning, we’ll head northeast to Seki, Japan’s capital of samurai sword manufacture.
 Here, we ‘ll have a private photography session at the Kajita-Token swordsmith studio, in Tomika.
-We’ll then head to Takayama, famous for its excellently preserved Edo Period (1603-1868) historical center—Sannmachi Seji.
-We’ll explore the photogenic historic quarter before checking into our nearby resort hotel.
+We then head to Matsumoto, arriving in time for a sunset shoot of its famous “Crow Castle,” built in 1504 and set in a lake surrounded by the castle’s Honmaru Garden—the cherry blossoms in bloom provide perfect frames.
 Overnight in Takayama.

-Day 10: (Apr 6) “Snow Monkey Park,” Japanese Alps & NikkoThis morning we get up early to visit the Jigokudaki “Snow Monkey Park” and photograph Japan’s famous “snow monkeys”—a species of onsen-loving macaque that loves to steep in the natural hot springs—before the hordes of tourists arrive!
-For our full-day drive to Nikko, we may travel a memorably scenic and serpentine route into the Japanese Alps via Mt.
-Shirane, Oni-Oshidashi temple, and Lake Chuzenji (snow conditions permitting).
-If the mountains are still snowbound, we will take a southerly lowland route, including Oni-Oshidashi–a temple astride a lava flow on the flanks of Mount Asama.
+Day 10: (Apr 6) Snow Monkey Park & NikkoThis morning we get up early to visit the Jigokudaki “Snow Monkey Park” and photograph Japan’s famous “snow monkeys”—a species of onsen-loving macaque that loves to steep in the natural hot springs—before the hordes of tourists arrive!
+For our full-day drive to Nikko, we will take a southerly lowland route around the Japanese Alps, including a visit Oni-Oshidashi–a temple astride a lava flow on the flanks of Mount Asama.
 We will overnight in Nikko, a center of Shinto and Buddhist worship for centuries.
 Overnight in Nikko.